SolarArbiter/SolarArbiter.github.io/usecases.md

 **Requirements** :

-- The framework&#39;s API is documented on the framework website.
+- The framework's API is documented on the framework website.
 - Users can interact with the framework via url requests.
 - Users can request forecast evaluations via script (stretch).